Mw3y/epfl-cs107-PokeMAN/HELP.md

 - R : Reset the game.

 # Game Solution :
-Your rival Garry has challenged you to a duel, and you must defeat him.
-On this purpose you will have to :
+To win the game you need to beat the master of the league.
+But first :

 ## Talk to Professor Oak
 He is located in the laboratory and will give you your first Pokémon; a Latias.
 He will also introduce you to the different zones of the game and what you can do there.